 Applies to mafenide topical: topical cream, topical powder for solution, topical powder for suspension

-Check with your doctor immediately if any of the following side effects occur while taking mafenide topical:Less common
+You should check with your doctor immediately if any of these side effects occur when taking mafenide topical:Less common

 - skin rash or redness

 - wheezing or troubled breathing

 - Bleeding or oozing of skin

 - cough or hoarseness

 - dark urine